 Contemporary World History focuses on the modern world by investigating significant political, economic, and social developments since 1945.
 Students will explore the Cold War and the collapse of the Soviet Union, the rise of modern China, conflicts in the Middle East, and issues facing sub-Saharan African countries.
 By studying the world since 1945, students develop a historical perspective while analyzing current trends in today's world systems including global interdependence, terrorism, nuclear diplomacy, and human rights concerns.
 Students will use a variety of current event sources to further develop the reading, writing, and critical thinking skills introduced in their freshmen World History course.
 This course supports District 87's global studies recommendation.
+Eligible: 10 Credit: 1/2 citizenship both in and outside of the classroom.
+State of Illinois and Glenbard District #87 Requirement: Successful completion of this course fulfills the civics requirement for graduation.
+Eligible: 10 Credit: 1/2

-United States Government And Politics
+United States Government and Politics

 Students in U. S. Government and Politics will begin their study by examining classical political philosophies and explore the practical operations of government at the local, state, and national levels.
-Students will be encouraged to think critically about the role of individual citizens in the political process and are expected to engage in activities which involve active citizenship both in and outside of the classroom.
+Students will be encouraged to think critically about the role of individual citizens in the political process and are expected to engage in activities which involve active